tomaskovarik271/PIPECD/_project-management-documentation/BUSINESS_RULES_ENGINE_DESIGN.md

 ## Implementation Status

-### **✅ PRODUCTION READY - FULLY FUNCTIONAL**
+### **✅ PRODUCTION READY**

-**🎉 RECENT BREAKTHROUGH: Template Substitution Fixed (January 2025)**
+**System Status: Complete and Operational (January 2025)**

-The Business Rules Engine has been transformed from 95% complete infrastructure to **100% production-ready functionality** with the resolution of the critical template substitution issue.
+The Business Rules Engine has achieved production-ready functionality with all components working together.
+The system has been validated through testing and is actively processing business rules in production environments.

 **✅ COMPLETED COMPONENTS:**
 - **Database Schema**: ✅ **PRODUCTION READY** - Complete with business_rules, business_rule_notifications, rule_executions tables